Camp Nou Stadium Tour Guide: How to Visit Camp Nou in 2023

 - Leave 90-180 minutes for the tour depending on your football love.

-- Don’t wear green if you want a picture with the pitch!
+- If you want to tour Nou Camp don’t wear green if you want a picture with the pitch!

 - Bring comfortable shoes (not flip flops or heels) cuz you’ll be walking a lot.

 - If there’s a chance of rain dress accordingly (the stadium has no roof!).